Higher, Deeper, Smarter -

 by Jolie Bookspan, MEd, PhD, FAWM

 We remained dry while working and sleeping inside.
-We walked around normally and breathed the air normally, day after day.
-When it was time to go to work outside in the ocean, we put on scuba gear or surface-supplied hoses, and swam down through the bottom hatch.
+No need to come back up in between.
+We walked around normally and breathed the air in the habitat normally, day after day.
+When it was time to go to work outside in the ocean, we put on scuba gear or surface-supplied hoses, and exited down through the bottom hatch to the water.
 The hatch did not need to stay closed.
-We could look down to see fish swimming, even sit on the lab floor and dangle our feet in the water through the hatch, without flooding the lab.
+We could look down to see fish swimming in the water below, even sit on the lab floor and dangle our feet in the water through the hatch, without flooding the lab.
 How does this work?
-See the drawing below of an elementary science demonstration:
+Just like holding an empty glass upside down in a tub of water, the air in the glass stays inside the glass.
+It compresses from water pressure but does not leave the glass.
+Take a look at the drawing below of an elementary science demonstration:

 Hold a glass upside down over a container of water.